NyxCarbon/nyxcarbon-smart-contracts/README.md

 # NyxCarbon Lending Protocol

-This repo contains the smart contracts deployed to the Lukso blockchain for creating a NYXd token (1-1 representation of USD),loan NFT contract (based on LSP7), carbon credit NFT contract (based on LSP8), and several loan contracts.
+This repo contains the below smart contracts used by NyxCarbon to manage the loan transaction workflow.
+These contracts have been deployed to the Lukso Testnet and Peaq Mainnet.

+1. `RWAVerification`: Extension of LSP8 used to create a token for real world asset verification.
+2. `LoanTxData`: Extension of LSP8 used to create a token for tracking off-chain loan data (e.g., balance, APY, lender address)
+3. `LoanContract`: Smart contract used to record loan transaction steps for LSP7/ERC20 tokens (e.g., make payment, swap remaining balance for carbon credits)
+4. `LYXLoanContract`: Smart contract used to facilitate loan transaction steps for LYX tokens (e.g., fund loan, make payment, swap remaining balance for carbon credits)
+5. `LYXLoanContractSimple`: Smart contract used to record loan transaction steps for LYX tokens where actions take place through other contracts (e.g., make payment, swap remaining balance for carbon credits)

 ### Project Setup